sourmash-bio/sourmash/doc/classifying-signatures.md

 * build some signatures and do some searches, to get some basic familiarity with sourmash;

-* explore the available databases;
+* explore the available databases using `search` and `gather`;

-* then ask questions [via the issue tracker](https://github.com/dib-lab/sourmash/issues) and we will do our best to help you out!
+* then ask questions [via the issue tracker](https://github.com/dib-lab/sourmash/issues) and we will do our best to help you out with your specific research question!

 This helps us figure out what people are actually interested in doing, and any help we provide via the issue tracker will eventually be added into the